John Kidwell – Charters VillageCopy link

-The reassurance of care on-site and being close to family were the key factors for John Kidwell and his wife Peggy when they moved to Charters Village three years ago.
+Being close to family and the reassurance of care on-site were the key factors for John Kidwell and his wife Peggy when they moved to Charters Village.

 John and Peggy previously lived in a large four-bedroom house in Woking, Surrey which had been their family home for 44 years.

-John is a retired engineer spending 15 years as an aircraft engineer with Shorts & Vickers Armstrong and finally ending up in Basingstoke in electroplating engineering after the decline of the aircraft industry in the UK.
+John is a retired engineer who spent 15 years as an aircraft engineer with Shorts & Vickers Armstrong and then moved to Basingstoke to work in electroplating engineering after the decline of the aircraft industry in the UK.
 Peggy worked as a secretary before they decided to start a family.

 When Peggy became ill with dementia 10 years ago, John willingly took on the role of her carer and only when Peggy’s care needed more of his time, did they start to look for somewhere else to live.
 The couple needed somewhere smaller that would allow John to care for Peggy without having to worry about stairs, home maintenance or managing the garden.
 They were also looking for somewhere with care on-site, which would offer support to John when he would eventually need it for Peggy.